aarron-lee/SimpleDeckyTDP/README.md

 For possibility #1, you can disable the `Fix Steam Hardware Controls` toggle, and instead use the TDP + GPU sliders in the plugin

 For possibility #2, you can either enable polling to workaround the polkit file, or ask your distro maintainer to patch/update the polkit file.

+### ROG Ally Troubleshooting

+The ROG ally has some known issues related to CPU Boost and SMT.

+- Suspend often gets borked if you disable SMT
+  - recommendation is to leave SMT on at all times.
+- CPU boost is reportedly misconfigured on the Ally and causes excessive power usage, disabling CPU boost is recommended

 # Attribution